 1-4.
 Model a 4-bit parallel in left shift register using the above code.
 Develop a testbench and simulate the design using the stimuli provided below.
-Assign Clk to SW15, Parallelln to SW3-SW0, load to SW4, ShiftEn to SW5, ShiftIn to SW6, RegContent to LED3-LED0, and ShiftOut to LED7.
+Assign Clk, Parallelln, load, ShiftEn, ShiftIn, RegContent, and ShiftOut.
 Verify the design in hardware.